1 Samuel 2

 1 Samuel 2:1-10The Song of Reversal

-Hannah's prayer is not a confession or a plea - it is a victory song.
+Hannah's prayer is a victory song.
 She sings it after Samuel is born, after years of waiting, after the Lord has visited her.
-Her joy is not tentative.
-It is the song of someone who has seen God move.123
+Her joy is full and unguarded, the song of someone who has seen God move.

 Salvation here is not yet cosmic redemption - it is personal deliverance.
 The Lord has saved Hannah from the shame of barrenness, from the taunts of rivals, from the weight of unfulfilled longing.
 Her song announces it to the world.

-2There is none holy as the Lord: for there is none beside thee: neither is there any rock like our God.
-Talk no more so exceeding proudly; let not arrogancy come out of your mouth: for the Lord is a God of knowledge, and by him actions are weighed.
+2There is none holy as the LORD: for there is none beside thee: neither is there any rock like our God.

 Hannah's warning is sharp: do not boast.
 God knows everything, and He weighs all deeds.
 There is an implicit message here to Peninnah, the rival wife who mocked her - and an implicit warning that reaches across centuries to Eli's sons, who will not heed it.